Grumlen/Exercises-HTML-CSS/Dec16/Questionairre.md

 31. How would you create a menu in which each element takes the same portion of space from its container, and if you change its size, it still remains the same space for each one

-You would use percentages to dictate the box size of each element to be equal and add up to 100%.
+You would use percentages for height and width to dictate the box size of each element to be equal and add up to 100%.

 32. What cross browsers issues have you ran into and how did you deal with them?